 Domestic Tuition and Fees*

 Additional fees will be collected by U of S on top of tuition fees.

 - Students are responsible for any additional expenses related to their practicum including relocation costs.

 - There is a fee associated with obtaining a Criminal Record Check with Vulnerable Sector Screening, payable to the Police or the Royal Canadian Mounted Police.

-- National Dental Assisting Examining Board exam fee is approximately $450.
+- National Dental Assisting Examining Board Clinical evaluation fee is approximately $1,300 and the written exam fee is approximately $450.

 - Saskatchewan Dental Assistants Association annual dues are approximately $250.

 - Books, supplies and uniform are approximately $1,500.